TimMacrae/movie-gallery/README.md

 ### Setup backend

-### Navigate into the backend folder and run
+### Navigate to the backend folder and run

 ```bash
  npm install
 ```

-### Create an .env file and add this values to the file:
+### Create an .env file and add these values to the file:

 ```bash
 PORT=3000